dmerejkowsky/blog/content/en/post/0188-classes-vs-types.md

 * Every once in a while, the robot are reset to their factory settings, and the next time you ask, they will respond with a new random name.

+# Using Rust

-What's interesting here is that we can express the spec in such a way that **invalid states lead to compilation errors**.
+What's interesting with the Rust programming language is that we can express the spec in such a way that **invalid states lead to compilation errors** and **without using anything but structs and methods**.

 Here's how.
-We're going to use 2 types:
+We're going to use 2 types - and to be precise, those are called *structs*:

 ```rust
 // We wrap the robot name (a *owned* string)